 It’s common knowledge that drugs, vitamins, or supplements contain more than just the active ingredient.
-Something has to encapsulate them(hold them together) in a form that not only makes them usable, but eases the manufacturing process.
 Throughout Europe and the U.S. many supplement makers are adding “flow agents” into their capsules using Magnesium Stearate.
-Their only purpose is to keep ingredients from sticking to equipment during mixing and compression.
-They make manufacturing faster and easier, but it’s not impossible to produce the final product without them.
-Not using them simply adds to manufacturing costs and increases final sales price of the product in a competitive market, but there is clearly no reason this ingredient is added for consumer benefit.
+Their only purpose is to keep ingredients from sticking to equipment during the mixing and compression stages.

 Magnesium Stearate is a substance I have warned about for a long time because of its subtle ability to cause possible harm to your intestine, possibly even preventing the proper absorption of nutrients.

 It is formed by adding a Magnesium ion to stearic acid.
 Previous research has shown that Stearic acid suppresses T cells (your natural killer cells) which are a key component of your immune system.
 According to studies, stearic acid causes the collapse of cell membrane integrity (time and dose dependent) which ultimately can destroy cell function.

 In our view, if you’re taking a supplement, making sure it’s a high quality, natural food-based supplement that does not include potentially harmful fillers and additives.